Skip to Main Content

 Can anything be steampunked?

 Darth Vapour by John NaylorWhilst many things may or may not be classed as 'steampunk', depending upon your exposure to the different aspects of the genre, almost any character or physical object can be 'steampunked'.
-In 2009, Lincoln Asylum founder and director, John Naylor, created a steampunked version of Darth Vader's iconic mask in the melded style of a 19th-century German soldier's helmet.
+In 2009, Weekend at the Asylum founder and director, John Naylor, created a steampunked version of Darth Vader's iconic mask in the melded style of a 19th-century German soldier's helmet.
 The result is distinctively steampunk in its aesthetic, whilst also being instantly recognisable as Darth Vader's helmet - Star Wars had been steampunked!

 Many years later and nearly every principal Star Wars and Star Trek character has been seen 'steampunked' at one or another of the larger UK events, including various fully working R2D2 robots fashioned from wood, brass and copper.
 Star Trek uniforms perfectly meld Victorian fashion with styling cues straight from the USS Enterprise, and brass-helmeted, leather-armoured Mandalorians roam the festivals declaring: "This is the way."
 Another popular activity is the steampunking of NERF guns (kids' toys that fire foam darts) whereby a bright plastic toy gun is turned into a metallic ray-gun or suchlike, being careful not to fall foul of the law on imitation firearms, of course.